nadpierre/stm-transit-delay-prediction/README.md

 2. Set up API key:

-- In the `.env` file, Replace the values with your actual API key.
+- In the `.env` file, replace the values with your actual API key.